AKROGIS/Robo-Website/Readme.md

 [PDS Data Management](https://github.com/AKROGIS/PDS-Data-Management/tree/master/robo-copy)
 repo).

+* Edit `config_logger.py` and follow comments at end to enable email in production.

+* Edit `process_robo_logs.py` and follow comments near beginning to enable logging for production vs. testing.

-* Verify that python 2.7 is installed on the server.
+* Verify that python 2.7 or 3.6+ is installed on the server.
 No special modules are required.

 * Create and deploy a scheduled task to run `process_robo_logs.py`.
 See